kontent-ai/management-sdk-net/README.md

 var response = await client.UpsertAssetAsync(assetReference, asset);
 ```

-You can also use anonymous dynamic objects to work with assets same as with the language variants.
+You can also use anonymous dynamic objects to work with assets, same as with language variants.

 ## Quick start